floweredscarf/su25/labs/lab02/index.md

 > which does not output a new line.
 You may find it helpful in this exercise!

 {: .task}
->Make the `TriangleDrawer.java` file and fill out the `drawTriangle` method, visually checking your output for correctness.
+>Make the `TriangleDrawer.java` file and fill out the `drawTriangle` method using only `while` loops, visually checking your output for correctness.

 ## Task: Another Jigsaw Puzzle